 In this introductory level MIG welding orientation, you can get hands on experience with tools in the metal shop and learn the step by step process to create clean strong welds.
 You will carry out several operations to prep your material, tack your pieces and lay a simple bead.
 This process aims to make you comfortable using the tools and gain welding experience.
 All of this combined will make you your very own rocket stove!

 Time: 1:00pm-4:00pm (please note the class may exceed 3 hours and go until 4:30)

 **Please note registration closes 24 hours prior to class**

 Class Goals: You will learn the proper safety procedures and the routine set up to weld confidently.
 By the end of the class you will have gained experience in: prepping and cleaning stock for a weld, tacking a weld, creating T joints and the outside corners of welds, and fitting a MIG weld into your project.
-The final project will be a clean and polished finished practice piece you can proudly take home.
+The final project will be a rocket stove you can proudly take home and use.

 Our instructor will explain the mechanics of each tool and carry out an orientation to demonstrate their function.
 You will be authorized to use the tools independently and receive ample practice time.

 After the orientation, members at Maker Cube will be able to use the tools covered in the orientation on a regular basis after successful completion of the testing portion each tool.

 Come to our workshop if :